 - Take a ride on the free gondola between Telluride and Mountain Village and enjoy the views.
 Bring your camera and get some stunning shots to print when you return home.

 - Visit the Telluride Adventure Center for a variety of exciting backcountry adventures in the San Juan Mountains.
-Options include snowshoeing, ice climbing, snowmobiling, Cat skiing, heli-skiing and even a bungee trampoline.
-Showshoeing is a particularly fun way to enjoy the Colorado snow without having to put on ski boots.
+Options include snowshoeing, ice climbing, snowmobiling, Cat skiing, heli-skiing, and even a bungee trampoline.
+Snowshoeing is a particularly fun way to enjoy the Colorado snow without having to put on ski boots.

 - Climb up a frozen waterfall in Bear Creek or Bridal Veil Falls, the tallest free-falling waterfall in the state.
 You'll have a guide there to help you, so don't be intimidated and check something new and wild off your travel bucket list.

 - Ski above treeline with the Telluride Helitrax Eurocopter, a helicopter that will bring you to high terrain for extreme adventures.
 This is a new kind of experience on skis.

 - Relax in the spa.
 The luxurious Madeline Hotel offers a spa with treatments designed to help you recover quickly after a day of skiing.
 The spa also offers yoga and Pilates classes (more than 20 per week) to help bring your body and mind into balance.
 Menu items include hot stone massage, warm oil treatments, facials, hand and foot therapy, manicures and pedicures and even hair treatments, blow-outs, and cuts.
 If the altitude is getting to you, visit the Altitude Adjustment Oxygen Bar.
 Other fun treatments include a couples aromatherapy massage and in-room bath.
 It's the perfect way to relax, whether you are recovering from the mountain, the cold air or just from travel.